Frequently Asked Questions

 15. Why is CTP insurance cheaper in some other states?

-The ACT has an at-fault system, which means you need to prove another person is at fault in order to receive compensation.
+The ACT has an at-fault common law scheme, which means you need to prove another person is at fault in order to receive compensation.
 If nobody involved in a crash admits they are at fault, the injured person will need to bring a court proceeding against the other driver to rule that they are at fault.
 This means insurers need to include legal costs in addition to the compensation expenses when deciding how much to charge for CTP.